Having follow-up appointments

 • at least once a year after the first 2 years.

-You will usually have a PSA test 1 to 2 weeks before your follow-up appointment, so your doctor can see the results.
-You do not usually need a rectal examination unless your PSA level changes.
+You will usually have a PSA test 1 to 2 weeks before your follow-up appointment, so your doctor can check the results.
+You do not usually need a digital rectal examination unless your PSA level rises.

 Your PSA level tells doctors how well treatments are working or if you need treatment.
 For example:

-• with active surveillance for early prostate your PSA tells your doctor if you need to start treatment
+If you are having active surveillance for early prostate, it tells your doctor if you need to think about having treatment.

-• after radical prostatectomy your PSA usually drops to a very low or undetectable level within 2 months
+After a radical prostatectomy, the PSA level usually drops to a very low or undetectable level within 2 months.

-• after radiotherapy PSA drops more slowly and may take 6 months to a few years to reach its lowest level.
-Sometimes there is a temporary rise in the first couple of years after radiotherapy (PSA bounce).
+If you have external beam radiotherapy or brachytherapy, your PSA level drops more slowly.
+It may take 6 months to a few years to reach its lowest level.
+Sometimes there is a temporary rise in the first 2 years after radiotherapy or brachytherapy.
+This is called a PSA bounce.
+Usually, your PSA level will fall the next time it is checked.

-If you have hormone treatment and radiotherapy, the PSA level will often be lower.
-It usually remains low for months or longer after the injections have stopped.
-It usually rises after this and stabilises at a slightly higher level.
+If you have hormonal therapy and radiotherapy, the PSA level will often be lower.
+It usually remains low for months or longer after the hormonal therapy injections have stopped.
+The level usually rises after this and stabilises at a slightly higher level.

 If prostate cancer comes back, the first sign is usually a rise in the PSA level.
-You usually need more than one rise in the PSA level to find if prostate cancer has come back.
-Doctors also look at how quickly it rises.
+You usually need more than 1 rise in the PSA level to find if prostate cancer has come back.
+Doctors also check how quickly it rises.

 Symptoms to look out for

 It can also be helpful to be aware of symptoms to look out for.
-These symptoms may be linked to long-term or late side effects of treatment.
+Symptoms may be linked to long term or late side effects of treatment.
 Do not wait until your appointment to report any new symptoms or symptoms that do not go away.
-Tell your team about them immediately.
+Tell your urologist, cancer doctor or specialist nurse about them immediately.

 For example, these symptoms may include:

-• urinary or bowel symptoms (including bleeding from the bladder or back passage)
+• urinary or bowel symptoms (including bleeding from the bladder or anus)

-• any changes in feeling or strength in your legs.
+• any changes in feeling, or loss of strength in your legs.

 You may have a CT scan, PET scan or an MRI scan.
-A newer scan called a PSMA PET scan may be able to detect very small amounts of prostate cancer, but it is not widely available.
+Or you may have a newer scan called a PSMA PET scan.
+This may be able to detect very small amounts of prostate cancer.

 If tests show the cancer has come back, treatment will depend on: